wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-design-successful-virtual-events/includes/move-from-real-meetings-virtual-meetings.md

 ## Evolve your physical events to a digital format

-### Plan for inclusive content

-If you already have content that you were going to use for an in-person event, or you're creating new content, consider how to improve it for your virtual attendees.
+If you already have content that you were going to use for an in-person event, or you're creating new content, consider how to optimize it for your virtual attendees.
 New methods of sharing information are key to delivering a successful virtual event.
-These tips will improve the engagement and accessibility of your event.
+These tips will help improve the engagement and accessibility of your event.

 > [!TIP]
 > Use our checklist to stay on track and prepare for your virtual event.
-Download it from [**https://aka.ms/Organizer/Checklist**](https://aka.ms/Organizer/Checklist).
+Download it from [**https://aka.ms/OrganizerChecklist**](https://aka.ms/OrganizerChecklist).

 ### Shorter sessions